JTrenerry/spoons/DOCUMENTATION.md

 2. Every line must end in 'n' or EOF.
 3. Uses a ternary like system between the characters o = 0, O = 1 and 0 = 2.
 4. Codes should be seperated by a '-'
+5. Variables are loosly typed (i.e. like python)

 ---